emil-jacero/powerdns-recursor-docker/README.md

 **PDNS config:** forward-zones-file

 ### Required environment variables

+These variables are used to connect to the PowerDNS authorative instance and get the zones to add to the `forward-zones-file`.

 | Name | Value | Default |
 | :----: | --- | --- |